TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 <img src="https://github.com/TMackay-Champion/LinaForma/blob/d2577b0a12c168a8a8fe5a055eeb452f473757e5/images/logo_black.jpg", width="30%">
 </p>

+## Overview
-These four codes perform a grid-search inversion, accompanied by bootstrap re-sampling, to determine which pressure-temperature conditions best fit the rock of interest.
-The bootstrap re-sampling allows the user to determine the uncertainty in this result, as well as the sensitivity of the result to uncertainty in the input variables.
+These five codes perform a grid-search inversion, accompanied by bootstrap re-sampling, to determine which Pressure-Temperature (P-T) conditions best fit the rock of interest.
+The bootstrap re-sampling allows the user to determine the uncertainty in this result, as well as the sensitivity of the result to the uncertainty of the input parameters.
+An example of the ouputs can be found in [EXAMPLES](https://github.com/TMackay-Champion/LinaForma/tree/8486dc1820e7d5363f01476148a69ec186ac12be/EXAMPLES).

-All of the codes require the same two inputs (or three if you want to use synthetics):
+All of the codes require the same two inputs:
-1) forward_model.csv = this CSV file contains the forward models created in software like THERIAK-DOMINO.
-If you have used scripts E2 or E3, the CSV file will already be in the correct format.
-The codes use the same input format as Code E4.
+1) **forward_model.csv** = this CSV file contains the forward models for selected parameters (e.g., XMg in biotite, vol% garnet) created in software like THERIAK-DOMINO.
+These files can be created using scripts E2 or E3 (see [TheriakDomino_tools](https://github.com/TMackay-Champion/LinaForma/tree/8486dc1820e7d5363f01476148a69ec186ac12be/TheriakDomino_tools)).
+The codes use the same input format as script E4.
-2) observations.csv = this CSV file contains all of the real measured values for each of the variables contained in the forward_model.csv file.
+2) **measurements.csv** = this CSV file contains the measured values matching each of the parameters in the forward model file.
+It is important that the measurements are in the order given the the forward model file.
+There are two accepted formats for this file: A) list all the measurements for each parameter.
+These may be individual point measurements for example (e.g., [InputA]).
+B) provide the mean and standard deviation of each parameter (e.g., [InputB]).

-## L0_isopleths.m
+## Script L0_isopleths.m
-This code allows the user to plot intersecting isopleths between multiple different variables over the entire area of P-T space defined by the forward models.
+This code allows the user to plot zones in P-T space defined by measured ranges of isopleth values for selected parameters.
+Zones of intersecting isopleths will be plotted.

+<summary> L0 script inputs </summary>
+% ====== Data ======
+*model = '?'*.
+This is the CSV file for the forward models (e.g., inputs/forward_model.csv).
+*measurements = '?'*.
+This is the CSV file for the measurements (e.g., 'inputs/measurement_distributions.csv').

+% ====== Data type ======
+*raw = ?*.
+What type of input format have you used for the measurements?
+If you have used InputA (see above), then raw = 1.
+If you have used InputB, then raw = 0.

+*sd = ?*.
+This parameter is only applicable if you have used InputA. *sd* is the number of standard deviations away from the mean value of each parameter used to plot the range of isopleth values (i.e., range = MEAN +/- sd * STDEV).

+% ====== PLOTS ======
+% PLOT 1 = percentage overlap plot
+all1 = 1; % Do you want to plot all of the variables?
+1 = YES, 0 = NO.
+columns1 = [1,2,3,4]; % List the columns you want to plot, beginning from first variable.
+Only relevant if all = 0.

+% PLOT 2 = individual isopleths
+all2 = 1; % Do you want to plot all of the variables?
+1 = YES, 0 = NO.
+columns2 = [1,2,3,4]; % List the columns you want to plot, beginning from first variable.
+Only relevant if all = 0.

+% PLOT 3 will use the contours from Plot2 and the max. percentage from
+% Plot1

+<details></details>

 ### Outputs
 The code outputs three plots: